ghobadian/ghobadian.github.io/content/posts/kafka_on_the_shore.md

 The book also invites us to the idea of **[Logotherapy](https://en.wikipedia.org/wiki/Logotherapy)** introduced by Victor Frankl in man's search for meaning.
 Let me explain with an example.
 Both Miss Saeki and Nakata had experienced an overwhelming trauma.
 Miss Saeki losing his lifelong lover and Nakata losing his lifelong intelligence.
 They can't change or prevent these traumas but they are able to choose their reactions to these traumas.
 Nakata's reaction is enjoying his normal life but Miss Saeki's reaction is to Not Accepting this fact and using the entrance stone despite its consequences.
 But is nakata really able to have any other reactions against his trauma considering his condition?
 ***
 Despite the book bringing on surreal concepts, One thing that it made accurate of the world is that it made riddles without answering them.
 Some of those are:
-- how didn't soldiers in the jungle age?
+- How didn't soldiers in the jungle age?
 - How could Nakata talk to cats?
 How could Hoshino become able to talk to cats?
 - How can he make fish/leaches run from sky?
 - How was the flute made of cats' souls?
 - How did Kafka got his shirt bloody the same day that his father was murdered?

 The same happens in reality. **Reality is full of complexities** and our brain is always in a race to understand everything.
 ***
 I liked the **two different narratives** (kafka's journey and nakata's journey) that at first didn't relate to each other but eventually interfered with each other
 ***